reTHINK-project/specs/legacy-interworking/readme.md

 ###IWstub Extensibility Considerations
 Extending ReTHINK to make it interconnectable with different services which make require to support scenarios and use cases which has not been considered at design time.
 So

+####Data Object adaptation to meet new scenarios
-For example, to implement complex message flows, for example, the SIP call flow needed to implement call transfer, may not be implementable with the current connection Data Object so it may need to be extended in the future.
+ReTHINK internal communication is based on data object synchronization so two hyperties can "talk" to each other if they use a common data object.
+In order to implement complex message flows (e.g. a SIP call flow needed to implement call transfer) may not be implementable with the current connection Data Object so it may need to be extended in short term.
 That is why a the dataObjects attribute has been added to the protostub descriptor which includes all the HypertyDataObjects supported by peers belonging to the domain served by this protostub.
 New HypertyDataObjects may be needed to support new scenarios so the mechanism to interact with Legacy Domains is flexible enough to meet future requirements.

+####IdPProxy
 Additionally to the dataObjects a new boolean attribute called idpProxy has been defined to specify if the IWprotostub is also a proxy for the Identity Provider exposed by the Legacy Domain.
 Allowing the protostub to act as an IdPProxy gives an extra-flexibility which will help to accomodate future Identity management mechanism.